gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 import { serveGatsby } from "gatsby-plugin-fastify/plugins/gatsby";
 ```

-For an example on how to use thi reference the server implementation file from [`src/serve.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/serve.ts).
+For an example on how to use this, reference the server implementation file from [`src/serve.ts`](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify/src/serve.ts).

 ### Gatsby Feature Fastify Plugins (expert)